 Medical Plan Options and Health Savings Account

-You are first eligible for the medical plan on the first of the month following one full calendar month of employment.
+You are first eligible for the medical plan on your date of hire.
 After you enroll, you may not make a change to your elections until the next annual enrollment period unless you have a qualified change in family status (see the employee handbook for more information on life status changes).

 You have three medical plan options available to choose from through Aetna.